pburkholder/decksets/2018-04-cf-summit/text.md

 # Trust

-^Before I started with the federal government 2 years, I would assume the worst about the folks behind a government website or other IT system that I was obliged to use, or would read about in the headlines.
+^Before I started with the federal government 2 years, I would assume the worst about the folks behind a government website I used, or would read about in the headlines.
 Thanks to Mark Schwartz, I started to better understand the good intentions behind the bad outcomes.

 ^We know that the best outcomes in technology are built on teams with a high-level of psychological trust, and when teams are empowered to deliver value without outside impediment.
 Trust is the key ingredient.
-But trust can become a rare commodity: our constitutional system is predicated on the populace not trusting the government, on the three branches set up to provide checks on the others' powers.
+But trust within government can become a rare commodity: our constitutional system is predicated on the populace not trusting the government, on the three branches set up to provide checks on the others' powers.
 Contracting and procurement are set up to not trust the person making the procurement (for fear of favoritism or nepotism), let alone the bidders on a contract.

 ---